anzusystems/admin-dam/README.md

-AnzuSystems Admin-DAM by Petit Press a.s. (www.sme.sk)
+AnzuSystems Admin-DAM by Petit Press a.s. (www.sme.sk), in partnership with Google.
 =====

 ## Introduction